Amor-Jansen/zippynerd-photography-studio/README.md

     - Some insperation from the love running project by Code Institute
     - I did Google a lot of concepts and used information from w3schools.com
     - I used https://dcode.domenade.com guide on grid in css for images.
+    - I used Google fonts Shalimar and Overpass
+    - I used Fontawesome for the footer logos
+    - I used Favicon.oi for my favicon.
  - ### Media

     - All images used in this project are my own.